-Prepaid Expenses, line 4, include expenditures for goods or services that have not yet been received as of the balance sheet date or that cannot be readily classified as work in process.
+balance sheet date or that cannot be readily classified as work in process.
 One example is cash rent that has been paid for a lease that will expire some time in the future.
 Another example is fertilizer that has been applied to the soil for a crop that has not yet been planted by the date of the balance sheet.
-If the crop were actually growing, this amount would be part of Cash Investment, Growing Crops (line 5).
+If the crop were actually growing, this amount would be part of Cash Investment, Growing Crops (line 4).
 However, until a crop is planted, the cost of the applied fertilizer is a prepaid expense.
-The London example shows no prepaid expenses.
-Cash expenses for planting 569 acres of winter wheat and oats, which were growing as of the balance sheet date, are shown on line 5, \$21,085 (an average cost of \$37.05 per acre).
+The Madison example shows no prepaid expenses.
+Cash expenses for planting 499 acres of winter wheat, which were growing as of the balance sheet date, are shown on line 4, \$57,385 (an average cost of \$115.00 per acre).
 A comparable investment in growing crops is expected at the same point in time next year; hence, no change is expected in the cash investment in growing crops at year end.

-The preferred method for valuing farm inventories, lines 6 through 9, is the lower of cost or market since this method results in the more conservative value.3 FFSC recommended methods of inventory valuation are given in the following four paragraphs.
+The preferred method for valuing farm inventories, lines 5 through 8, is the lower of cost or market since this method results in the more conservative value.3 FFSC recommended methods of inventory valuation are given in the next four paragraphs.

-Marketable Livestock, line 6, should be valued at market prices when preparing a market-based balance sheet.
+Marketable Livestock, line 5, should be valued at market prices when preparing a market-based balance sheet.
 Market prices may be available from local newspapers and weights may be measured or estimated.
 Market value may be equal to cost for livestock purchased near the balance sheet date, but weight gain and price change may result in a market value that is significantly different from cost if the livestock have been held for some time.
-Cost of raised market livestock is more difficult to determine than market value (see OSU Extension Fact Sheet F-323, Valuation of Raised Breeding Livestock).
-The London example includes raised and purchased cattle, steers, and heifers, grouped by weight with a total market value of \$128,564.
+Cost of raised market livestock is more difficult to determine than market value (see OSU Extension Fact Sheet AGEC-323, Valuation of Raised Breeding Livestock).
+The Madison example includes raised and purchased cattle, steers, and heifers, grouped by weight with a total market value of \$134,348.

-Stored Crops and Feed, line 7, are valued at current market prices if they are readily available.
+Stored Crops and Feed, line 6, are valued at current market prices if they are readily available.
 An estimate of the cost of production may be substituted for market price of a stored crop or feed if no market exists from which to determine price or when preparing a cost-basis balance sheet.
-The Londons have 38 tons of prairie hay valued at \$40 per ton and 750 bushels of oats with a market value of \$1.80 per bushel for a total value of \$2,870.
+The Madisons have 20 tons of prairie hay valued at \$105 per ton and 20 tons of alfalfa hay valued at \$195 per ton for a total value of \$6,000.

-Purchased Feed, line 8, is entered at cost or market value, the purchase price multiplied by the quantity in inventory.
+Purchased Feed, line 7, is entered at cost or market value, the purchase price multiplied by the quantity in inventory.
 Cost is usually easy to determine from receipts or farm records and usually will not be significantly different from current market value.
 A problem might arise when raised feed and purchased feed are commingled.
 The FFSC recommends that all feed in inventory, up to the total amount purchased during the last year, be treated as purchased and valued at average cost.
 Any remaining amount is considered raised feed.
-The London example includes a small amount of minerals and protein supplement for cattle.

-Supplies, line 9, are entered at cost, which is assumed to also represent market value.
+Supplies, line 8, are entered at cost, which is assumed to also represent market value.
 Supplies include stores of fuel, lubricants, veterinary medicines, baling wire, welding rods, and other similar items used in farm production.
-The Londons included \$508 worth of fence posts, diesel fuel, oil, and grease.
+The Madisons included \$2,000 worth of fence posts, diesel fuel, oil, and grease.